markstramaglia/peoplecode-syntaxhighlighter-brush/README.md

 </p>
 <h2>Copyright Disclaimer</h2>
 <p>
 PeopleCode is a propriety language owned by Oracle Corporation as part of the PeopleSoft Enterprise suite of business applications.
-This JavaScript brush file simply provides syntax highlighting for keyword functions defined in the PeopleCode language, which can be referenced via publicly available PeopleBooks.
+This JavaScript brush file simply provides syntax highlighting for keyword functions defined in the PeopleCode language, which can be referenced via publicly available PeopleBooks and Oracle online documentation.
 </p>
 <p>
 The download or use of this syntax highlighter brush does not constitute a license to use PeopleSoft or any other Oracle product.